 - It regulates political parties and registers them for being eligible to contest elections.

 - It publishes the allowed limits of campaign expenditure per candidate to all the political parties, and also monitors the same.

 - The political parties must submit their annual reports to the ECI for getting tax benefit on contributions.

 - It ensures that all the political parties regularly submit their audited financial reports.

-- In case a candidate is found guilty of corrupt practices in elections, the Supreme Court and high courts consult the commission.
+- In case, a candidate is found guilty of corrupt practices during the elections, the Supreme Court and High Courts consult the Commission.

-New Initiatives taken by Election CommissionIn order to bring improvements in the election procedure, the ECI has taken numerous steps.
+New Initiatives taken by Election CommissionIn order to bring about various improvements and reforms in the election procedure, the ECI has taken numerous steps.
 Some of them are as follows:

 - The website of the ECI was launched on February 28, 1998 to provide accurate information and instant results of the elections.